hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 ### Audit Retention Policy with Purview

-An audit retention policy is part of Microsoft Purview's set of tools that cover data governance and compliance.
+An audit retention policy is part of Microsoft Purview Audit.
 If you've used Purview before, you understand that its capabilities is split between three areas:

 1. Data Security